-4. Use the TMM app to evaluate the activity of the two TMM pathways based on our Pathway Signal Flow algorithm.
+4. Use the TMM app to evaluate the activity of the two TMM pathways.

-5. Assess the TMM status of your samples
+5. Assess the TMM states of your samples

 6. Contribute your knowledge or data to improve the TMM pathways

-If you have checked the TMM status of your samples experimentally, you may use these to validate the TMM predictions.
+If you possess experimental annotations of TMM phenotypes for your gene expression datasets, you may use these to validate the TMM assessment results of the TMM app.
 Based on your data, you may suggest corrections for the pathways and submit the corrected versions, as well as make your data available for other researchers.

 Downlaod TMM app for Cytoscape:

 Example files are to help you get started with the TMM app.
 Each archive contains the full set of input files, as well as the output files that should be generated.